Hoosenally Rahimtoola: Accolades

-Hoosenally Rahimtoola's work in the field of education and social welfare was described as 'monumental' both as Councillor to the Corporation and Legislator to the Legislative Council.
+Hoosenally Rahimtoola's work in the field of education and social welfare was described as 'monumental' both as councillor to the corporation and legislator to the legislative council.

 The State Gazetteer of Maharashtra described Hoosenally Rahimtoola as one of the 'glittering galaxy of powerful personalities’who had occupied the prestigious Mayoral office of Bombay alongside Sir Pherozeshah Mehta, Vithalbhai Patel, K.F.
 Nariman, J.M.
-Mehta and Sir Homi Mody.who had occupied the prestigious Mayoral office of Bombay alongside Sir Pherozeshah Mehta, Vithalbhai Patel, K.F.
+Mehta and Sir Homi Mody. who had occupied the prestigious mayoral office of Bombay alongside Sir Pherozeshah Mehta, Vithalbhai Patel, K.F.
 Nariman, J.M.
 Mehta and Sir Homi Mody.

 Hoosenally Rahimtoola was noted as a Khoja Community Icon for the period of first half of the twentieth century.

 Literary front

-On the literary front Mr. Hoosenally Rahimtoola co-edited a book with Clifford Manshart titled 'Bombay Municipality at Work' in 1935.
-It was an archival of a symposium detailing the working of the Corporation and its effectiveness.
+On the literary front Hoosenally Rahimtoola co-edited a book with Clifford Manshart titled Bombay Municipality at Work in 1935.
+It was an archival of a symposium detailing the working of the corporation and its effectiveness.

 Death

-Hoosenally Rahimtoola passed away in January 1977 aged eighty seven whilst residing in Karachi, Pakistan.
+Hoosenally Rahimtoola died in January 1977 aged 87 whilst residing in Karachi, Pakistan.